simplicitesoftware/documentation/docs/documentation/misc/databases-howto.md

 By default PostgreSQL does not provide case-insensitive search match when using standard `LIKE` comparator.

-Active maintenance releases of Simplicité now use by default the non standard `ILIKE` comporator.
+Active maintenance releases of Simplicit&eacute; now use by default the non standard `ILIKE` comporator.

 See [this document](https://www.postgresql.org/docs/9.6/static/functions-matching.html) for details.